QIWEB/QIWEB.github.io/_posts/2018-06-01-how to build your own gitlab server.md

 plz see my another blog about how to install mariadb server on linux os<br>

-ok  let's to right point start installing gogs server<br>
+ok let's get to the right point and start installing gogs server<br>

 The installation process is as follows<br>